mfhepp/py4docker/README.md

 - `/usr/app/src`: This is the source code and startup directory.
 In the regular mode, this is the `src` folder inside the Docker container, created from the image.
 It will not be updated until you re-build the image.
-In **development mode** (see below for details), this is the `src` folder relative to the host's current working directory,
+In **development mode** (see below for details), this is the `src` **in the directory that contains the `run_script.sh` script.** Symbolic links will be resolved.
-- `/usr/app/src/data`: This is the host's current working directory, i.e. from where you start the `run_script.sh` script.
+- `/usr/app/data`: This is the host's current working directory, i.e. from where you start the `run_script.sh` script.
-- `/usr/app/src/output`: This is a writeable directory for results, mapped to the `output` folder relative to the host's, current working directory
+- `/usr/app/data/output`: This is a writeable directory for results, mapped to the `output` folder relative to the host's current working directory

-**Important:** The mapping of **directories from your local machine to these paths** inside the container **depends on from where you start the `run_script.sh` script.** The rationale is that the code can only see the data from the current (working) directory and only write to a dedicated `output` directory.
+**Important:** The mapping of **directories from your local machine to these paths** inside the container **depends on from where you start the `run_script.sh` script.** The rationale is that the code can only see the data from the current (working) directory and only write to a dedicated `output` subdirectory therein.
 A malicious script can hence not modify or delete files in your working directory.
 But if you start the script from your user root directory `~/`, then the script can read all files from all subdirectories.

+In the development mode, the inner workings are a bit more complicated.
+Please the comments in the `run_script.sh` file for details.

 ## Building Your Docker Image with `build.sh`